Most Greeks negative on EU summit deal, poll says

-ATHENS Most Greeks have responded negatively towards an EU agreement which slashed the country's debt because they believe it harms their national sovereignty, according to a poll Saturday.
+ATHENS Most Greeks have responded negatively toward an EU agreement which slashed the country's debt because they believe it harms their national sovereignty, according to a poll Saturday.

-The survey published by newspaper To Vima and conducted immediately after Thursday's summit agreement on a new 130 billion euro (115 billion pounds) bailout package for debt-stricken Greece, showed that nearly 60 percent of Greeks viewed the deal as negative or probably negative.
+The survey published by newspaper To Vima and conducted immediately after Thursday's summit agreement on a new 130 billion euro bailout package for debt-stricken Greece, showed that nearly 60 percent of Greeks viewed the deal as negative or probably negative.

 The package involves banks, pension funds and insurers -- which hold more than 200 billion euros of Greek debt -- accepting a 50 percent writedown to make Greece's colossal debt mountain more sustainable.